Skip to main content

 Research by Gartner has found that account-based marketing can increase overall pipeline conversion rates by 14%.
 Even better, ABM leads to a 25% rise in the marketing-qualified lead to sales-accepted lead conversion rate.

-How ABM Supports Personalization
+ABM Enables Marketing Personalization

 Launching an ABM campaign involves serious research.
 Stephanie McCredie, a marketing director for Salesforce, spent three months researching 38 businesses; after that, her sales team hand-picked pain points that would resonate most with each business.
 But the painstaking process behind personalization is worth it—here’s why.